PacktPublishing/Elevating-React-Web-Development-with-Gatsby-4/README.md

 ## Get to Know the Author

 **Samuel Larsen-Disney**
- studied Computer Science at King's College London.
+Sam studied Computer Science at King's College London.
 He helped design and build American Express' websites.
 Since then he moved to BehaviourLab where he led front-end development before deciding he wanted to get out of finance.
 He has since become a Senior Front-End Engineer at Zone.
 He is most at home coding in React, Javascript, GraphQL & Gatsby but is always open to learning something new.
 When coding he likes to ensure his code is accessible and performant.
 In the last year Sam has contributed 1300+ times to open source projects.
 He enjoys teaching the next generation to code through his articles, presentations and at hackathons.